difio/blog/source/_posts/2012-03-14-openshift-cron-takes-over-celerybeat.markdown

 [introduced](https://www.redhat.com/openshift/community/blogs/getting-started-with-cron-jobs-on-openshift)
 the cron cartridge and I decided to give it a try.

-The first thing I did is to write a simple script which can execute any task from the monupco.tasks module by piping it to the Django shell (a Python shell actually).
+The first thing I did is to write a simple script which can execute any task from the difio.tasks module by piping it to the Django shell (a Python shell actually).

     $ cat run_celery_task